 Student Orientation Handbook (6.5MB)

-WHY: Orientation provides students with information about the campus, higher education, college programs and services; degree, certificate, and transfer requirements; academic expectations and procedures; and campus facilities.
-How to select courses and registration information is also reviewed.
+WHY: Orientation provides students with information about the campus, higher education, college programs and services; degree, certificate, and transfer requirements; registration; academic expectations and procedures; and campus facilities.

 WHO: New students are required to satisfy the orientation requirement prior to, or during, their first semester at Mission College.
 Students that complete Orientation will be granted priority registration.